 Medical cannabis can also improve the mood of patients, which is a significant benefit since the mental state of a patient is a major factor that needs consideration.
 Marijuana is known for helping one’s mental state, which can greatly affect how the rest of the treatment serves them.
 Combining other treatments with something that can produce positive feelings can benefit the patient overall.

 One other added benefit that people sometimes forget about is marijuana’s effect on appetite.
 Cannabis has a reputation for causing its users to get hungry, and this can help patients since the symptoms of ALS can reduce appetite.
 Not only that, but cannabis is famously known also to be consumed by way of food; if you want medical marijuana while also making sure you eat, edibles could be an excellent way to go.

 It’s also essential to understand the various ways medical marijuana can be consumed and taken.
-While edibles are a well-liked and safe way to get THC and CBD in your system, smoking marijuana is the most well-known and infamous.
-It’s so well-known that many people think that the only way you can consume marijuana is through smoking it.
+While edibles are a well-liked and safe way to get THC and CBD in your system, smoking marijuana is the most infamous method.
+It’s so well-known that many people think that the only way you can consume marijuana is by smoking it.

 There are many options available for those with ALS, and MDBerry can provide those options to you.
-We have a range of specialists who can evaluate you and help you understand your symptoms while assisting you in choosing the very best treatment options for you.
+We have a range of specialists who can evaluate you and help you understand your symptoms.
+They can assist you in choosing the best treatment options for yourself.
 We know that finding the right treatment is of vital importance, which is why MDBerry has a caring and qualified staff that will make sure you get the relief you deserve.